Cold calling is dead. Cold calling died years ago, actually. Cold calling is a waste of money and a drain on your time you don’t need.

 Cold calling doesn’t work when you aren’t making enough calls.

 If you make between 6 and 10 calls a day, you aren’t really prospecting.
-That isn’t enough calls to give yourself a fair chance at success.
-To make cold calling work you need an already researched target list and 60 to 80 faster dials.
-That number will not only produce appointments, but it will also give you enough reps to get better faster.
+That isn’t enough sales calls to give yourself a fair chance at success.
+To make a cold calling campaign work you need an already researched target list and 60 to 80 faster dials.
+That number will not only produce appointments but will also give you enough reps to get better faster through your cold outreach.

 If your cold calls aren’t producing results, one of the primary reasons for failing to obtain appointments is that your sales call value proposition isn’t compelling.
 How would you like someone to “stop by,” to introduce myself and my services?”
 The great benefit your prospective client can expect is a chance to listen to you talk about yourself and your company?
 You can see why they might pass.